 A major advantage of the fVAR model is that the response of the cross-sectional density can be converted into any distributional statistic.
 Figure 7 illustrates percentile responses to a one standard deviation tax cut.
 The percentile responses are computed as percentage changes relative to their steady-state level.
-All percentiles, except the 95th, shift down relative to their steady-state position.
+All percentiles, except the 99th, shift down relative to their steady-state position.
 The tax cut has the largest impact on the 5th percentile, which declines significantly by more than one percent.
-From the 10th to the 90th percentile the decline becomes smaller and less persistent.
-Only the 95th percentile experiences a slight and short-lived increase.
+From the 10th to the 95th percentile the decline becomes smaller and less persistent.
+Only the 99th percentile experiences a slight and short-lived increase.
+The observed percentile responses reflect an extreme concentration of income gains at the very top of the distribution, specifically above the 99th percentile.
 The finding is consistent with the density response in Figure 6, thus providing evidence that after a tax cut the mass in the left tail of the disposable income distribution is increasing.

 The previous results show that tax cuts have heterogeneous distributional effects.
 In the following, I quantify the effects along the disposable income distribution.
 I compute the absolute effect of the tax change to shed light on (i) which percentile benefitted and (ii) by how much from the tax cut.
-The absolute effect of the tax intervention per percentile is defined as where $\frac{\partial Y{t+h}^D}{\partial I V_t}$ is the response of aggregate disposable income to the tax shock IV_t, l^{ss} denotes the steady-state density of cross-sectional disposable income and $\frac{\partial \ell{t+h}^{s}}{\partial I V_t}$ is the disposable income density response at a certain percentile.
-For instance, $\frac{\partial \ell{t+h}^{90}}{\partial I V_t}$ is the density response to a tax cut at the 90th percentile.
+The absolute effect of the tax intervention per percentile is defined as where $\frac{\partial Y{t+h}^D}{\partial IV_t}$ is the response of aggregate disposable income to the tax shock IVt, $lnx^{ss}$ denotes the steady-state level of cross-sectional log disposable income and $\frac{\partial lnx{t+h}^{}}{\partial IV_t}$ is the disposable income response at a certain percentile.
+For instance, $\frac{\partial lnx{t+h}^{90}}{\partial IV_t}$ is the response of log income to a tax cut at the 90th percentile.
 A positive absolute effect for a percentile means that the percentile has benefitted from the increase in aggregate disposable income, while a negative absolute effect states that the respective percentile is worse off after the tax change.